List of Marvel Comics characters: L: Demetrius Lazer

 Demetrius Lazer is a character appearing in American comic books published by Marvel Comics.
 The character, created by Chris Claremont, Randy Green and Aaron Lopresti, first appeared in Decimation: House of M - The Day After #1 (November 2005).
-He was a director of Office of National Emergency and Sentinel Squad O*N*E while being an antagonistic colleague of Valerie Cooper.
+Lazer is a leading member of the Office of National Emergency.

 Leather Boy

-Leather Boy (Gene Lorrene) is a villain in Marvel Comics.
-The character, created by Dan Slott and Paul Pelletier, first appeared in G.L.A. #1 (June 2005).

-Gene Lorrene is a BDSM obsessed individual who answered an ad left in the paper by Mister Immortal to join his team the Great Lakes Avengers as Leather Boy.
+Leather Boy (Gene Lorrene) is a BDSM-obsessed individual who answered an ad left in the paper by Mister Immortal to join his team the Great Lakes Avengers as Leather Boy.
 When they discovered that he did not have any superpowers, he was immediately booted off the team.
-Much later, Leather Boy, now donning a Doctor Doom-inspired version of his outfit, learned of Squirrel Girl's indoctrination into the team and set out to take revenge.
-He broke into their base and killed Squirrel Girl's companion Monkey Joe.
-However, he was immediately stopped by Big Bertha who had just returned from a modeling session, and was defeated by being sat on by her.
-The rest of the team returned home and interrogated him where he revealed that Doctor Doom had battled the Fantastic Four in Greenwich Village hence why he was wearing a Doom inspired costume, it had been "all the rage" in his area.
-Leather Boy was dropped off at the police station shortly afterwards.
+Leather Boy, now donning a Doctor Doom-inspired version of his outfit, learns of Squirrel Girl's indoctrination into the team and takes revenge by killing Squirrel Girl's companion Monkey Joe.
+However, Leather Boy is immediately stopped by Big Bertha.

-Leather Boy once again tried to take revenge on Squirrel Girl by kidnapping Tippy-Toe at a Deadpool cosplay contest she was hosting.
-The real Deadpool, who had at that point gained total sympathy for her, caught Leather Boy and proceeded to allow the local squirrels to take revenge for their fallen comrade.
+Henri LeBeau

+Henri LeBeau is a character appearing in the Marvel Comics universe.
+The character, created by Howard Mackie and Lee Weeks, first appeared in Gambit vol. 1 #1 (December 1993).
+He is the adoptive brother of Remy LeBeau / Gambit and a member of the Thieves Guild.

+Jean-Luc LeBeau

+Jean-Luc LeBeau is a character appearing in the Marvel Comics universe.
+The character, created by Howard Mackie and Lee Weeks, first appeared in Gambit #1 (December 1993).
+He is the adoptive father of Remy LeBeau / Gambit and a member of the Thieves Guild.

+Jean-Luc LeBeau in other media

+Jean-Luc LeBeau appears in the X-Men: Evolution episode "Cajun Spice", voiced by Brian Drummond.

+Lectronn

+Lectronn (Tommy Samuels) is a fictional superhero in the Marvel Comics universe.
+Created by Sholly Fisch and James Fry, he first appeared in Marvel Age #49 (January 1987).

+As a child, Tommy Samuels contracted polio and lost the use of his legs.
+Years later, an alien came to Earth looking for a worthy person to bestow power upon.
+He chose Samuels, and granted him atomic powers and healed his legs.
+Thrilled with his new powers, Samuels becomes the hero Lectronn, but soon learns the responsibility associated with his powers.

+Lectronn appears in the Civil War storyline, where he is apprehended by Iron Man and Spider-Man after opposing the Superhuman Registration Act.
+The one-shot Civil War: Battle Damage Report elaborates on the circumstances of his early activities, retirement, and return to action.